Search

 • If the welding operation must be done on steel or other conductive material, use an insulating mat under the operator.

-• Turn off the welding transformer during breaks or not in use.
+• Turn off the welding transformer during breaks or when not in use.
 Detach the remaining welding electrode on the electrode holder before leaving the welding area.

 • Do not hold or move the welding electrode holder and the welding return cable simultaneously when moving from one working position to another if the power source to the welding equipment has not been cut.